 I am so lucky.
 I had a pretty happy childhood even though my life rarely looked similar to any of the people I know.
 My story starts with my mom’s story, big surprise.
 Her name is Kate and she was born with a hole in her heart, or for all you medically versed people out there, she has an atrial septal defect (ASD).

 Physical activity was always a challenge for her but they didn’t figure out about the ASD until she was 21.

 The surgery is successful and the next year she is tobogganing (sledding) and she doubles over with chest pain.
-My uncle rushes her to the ER and it turns out she has had a heart attack at the age of 23, it has injured her heart, and it will never fully heal.
+My uncle rushes her to the ER and it turns out she has had a heart attack at the age of 20, it has injured her heart, the left ventricle, and it will never fully heal.

 Fast-forward several years and she meets a handsome military man (Rick) painting scenery at a theater in York, Pa.
 They both have high anxiety, PTSD, and they both have a strong sense of their own mortality.
 Did I mention my mom is a nurse?
 I always thought it was a nice story that a nurse and military man fall in love, and make a life together.
 It is a good story but it comes with some pretty heavy subject matter.